Inspectors will make unannounced visits to check that you’re complying with the rules for compulsory beef and veal labelling.

 - risks the traceability of a product and it can’t be put right, or

 - you choose not to correct it at the time of inspection

 If you are served with an enforcement notice, it will tell you to remove the beef immediately from sale.

 It is an offence not to comply with the conditions of an enforcement notice and you could be fined.

-If the beef can’t be re-labelled in line with the Beef Labelling Regulations, it may be sent directly for processing into products not detailed in Article 12 of Council Regulation (EC) 1760/2000.
+If the beef can’t be re-labelled in line with the Beef Labelling Regulations, it may be sent directly for processing into products not detailed in Article 12 Regulation EUR 2000/1760.
 Or, it can be disposed of.

 You may be allowed to place the meat back on the market if the non-compliance can be rectified and the veterinary and hygiene rules are met.